Movies

 BEN: “I know.
 I gotta work on that.”

-Jeremy reaches into his backpack and takes out two packets of trek mix.
+Jeremy reaches into his backpack and takes out two packets of trail mix.
 He offers one to Ben.

 BEN (taking the packet): “Thanks.”

-They eat their trek mix in silence, taking in the view and enjoying the warm sunshine.
+They eat their trail mix in silence, taking in the view and enjoying the warm sunshine.

 Nearby on the trail, a man and a woman hike past.
 In a carrier on the man’s back is a small child.
 Ben notices them then looks at Jeremy.